 The Meisel-Laponce Award was created by the International Political Science Review (IPSR) to honour John Meisel and Jean Laponce, the first two editors of IPSR.

-The prize is awarded at every second World Congress of Political Science to the best article published in IPSR in the previous four years.
+The prize is awarded at every World Congress of Political Science to the best article published in IPSR in the previous two years.
 The first award was given at the 2012 IPSA World Congress.
-The next award will be granted at the 2025 IPSA World Congress.
+The next award will be granted at the 2023 IPSA World Congress.

 Born in Decize sur Loire, Jean Laponce studied at the Institut d’Études Politiques de Paris and at the University of California, Los Angeles.
 He taught at the University of British Columbia where he is now an Emeritus Professor.
 He also taught at the University of Ottawa and at the University Aiki Shukutoku in Nagoya.
 Member of the IPSA Executive Committee from 1966 to 1972, he was President from 1973 to 1976.
 He joined John Meisel to co-edit the journal IPSR in 1985.
 He is the author of The Protection of Minorities, 1961; The Government of France under the Fifth Republic, 1962, People vs Politics, 1970; Left and Right, 1981; Languages and Their Territories, 1984; Loi de Babel et autres régularités des rapports entre langue et politique, 2006; Le Référendum de Souveraineté, 2010.
 He established, with Jean Gottmann, the IPSA Research Committee 15 - Political and Cultural Geography.
 He also created the IPSA Research Committee 50 - Language and Politics.

-The prize of US$1,000 and travel expenses up to US$4,000 is jointly sponsored by the International Political Science Association and SAGE Publications.
+The award of $500 USD and travel expenses up to $1,500 USD is sponsored by the International Political Science Association.

 The editors nominate what is in their opinion the six best papers published in IPSR since the previous IPSA World Congress.
 With the help of IPSR's Editorial Board, the editors will select the best article.